Rice Cooker 101: How to Buy the Perfect One

 Common Mistakes to Avoid

-- Ignoring the inner pot coating — Cheap coatings peel.
-Look for “Sumiflon,” “ceramic,” or “diamond” non-stick
+- Ignoring the inner pot coating, cheap coatings peel within a year.
+Look for Sumiflon, ceramic, or diamond non-stick.

-- Skipping fuzzy logic — The jump from Tier 1 to Tier 2 is the most impactful upgrade in the kitchen
+- Skipping fuzzy logic, the jump from Tier 1 to Tier 2 is the single most noticeable upgrade.

-- Overspending on Tier 3 — Unless you eat rice daily and cook multiple grain types, Tier 2 does the job
+- Overspending on Tier 3, unless you cook rice daily across multiple grain types, Tier 2 handles the job.

-- Forgetting accessories — A good rice paddle, measuring cup, and steaming basket should be included
+- Forgetting accessories, make sure a quality rice paddle, measuring cup, and steaming basket are included.

 Frequently Asked Questions